 Chart D.12t: Recent UK National Debt as Percent GDP

 Public Debt in the United Kingdom is principally the debt of the central government.

 In 2005 the UK National Debt was less that £0.5 trillion.
 But then came the worldwide financial crisis of 2008 and subsequent recession.
 The National Debt increased rapidly and went over £1 trillion in 2011.
-At the end of the 2015-16 fiscal year, the National Debt is expected to go over £1.5 trillion.
+At the end of the 2015-16 fiscal year, the National Debt went over £1.5 trillion.

 In terms of Gross Domestic Product the UK National Debt in 2005 was about 38 percent of GDP.